Skip to content

 Component Schemas

-Schemas that define data structures embedded within capabilities but are not independently negotiated.
+Data structures embedded within capabilities but not independently negotiated.
+Do not appear in registries.

 Examples: